Begijnhof, Amsterdam: A clandestine church

 In 1671, the architect Philip Vingboons converted two dwellings opposite the Chapel entrance into a schuilkerk, or conventicle church, for Catholics, the Church of the Saints John and Ursula, named after the patron saints of the Begijnhof.
 This church was kept secret, as was demanded by the city government, and could not be recognized as a church from the outside.
 In 1908 this became the Miracle Church, after the original Miracle Church had been deliberately destroyed by its Protestant owners.

 Buried in the gutter

 The most famous beguine in the Begijnhof's history is sister Cornelia Arens, who died on 14 October 1654.
 (Her date of birth is unknown, but she professed the vows of chastity and the Catholic faith on 6 July 1621.)
 Rather than be laid to rest in the Chapel, which she considered "desecrated" by Presbyterians, she chose to be buried in the gutter of the court.
 Legend has it that contrary to her wish, she was in fact buried in the Chapel, but her coffin was found in the adjoining gutter the following day.
-This happened two more times, until she was at last laid to rest in the gutter.
+This happened on two more occasions, until she was at last laid to rest in the gutter.
 Another version of the legend is that her soul found no peace and roamed the court at night until she was buried in the gutter.